crimeraaa/dst-shellbells/README.md

 }
 ```

-What we did here is create an empty table called `data`, and assigned several keys to it. `data.title` should be assigned to a string value which represents, well, the title of your song.
+We created the empty table `data` and assigned several keys to it. `data.title` should be assigned to a string value which represents, well, the title of your song.
 This is actually meant to be a *variable* which you can call later on in the ingame console.
 So for your ease I'd recommend the following:

 1. Do not use any special characters like dots `.` and hastags `#`.
 2. Use underscores `_` instead of spaces.